 WPTV News Channel 5 Chief Meteorologist Steve Weagle made his annual Ride for the Red Cross on June 4 to 8 to kick off hurricane season.
 This year’s ride exceeded our goal of $150,000 to purchase a needed Next Generation Emergency Response Vehicle!
 Read more here

 RB Kelly and David S. Vogel take a look at VoLo Foundation, whose mission is to accelerate change and global impact by supporting science-based climate solutions, enhancing education, and improving health.
 David explains the history and mission of the organization, how global warming is impacting our environment using open research and simple mathematics, how weather is impacting the global environment and how human activity is impacting the weather, current activities and research.

 June 20, 2018

 The VoLo Computer Lab was built in partnership with Lelt Foundation.
 The Lelt Foundation believes that being born into poverty should not deny you the right to succeed.
 A progressive IT teacher oversees the kids and teaches that creativity and inquisitiveness with plenty of hands-on teaching, can lead kids on a good path.
-By the end of the students’ second lesson, some had even programs are designed for women a coding!
+By the end of the students’ second lesson, some had even mastered programs designed for women to learn coding!

 June 12, 2018